HOW TO SEE ICELAND IN 5 DAYS (ANY TIME OF THE YEAR)

 Iceland – the land of ice and fire.
 Yes, that intro might sound cliché, but it is actually true.
-Visiting this country, even if you are only 5 days Iceland, it will allow you to experience why the country was given this moniker.
+Visiting this country will allow you to experience why the country was given this moniker.

 Iceland is an amazing country to visit.
 It is probably one of the most unique countries in the world and so it does not surprise it has become incredibly popular.

-I, myself, have visited Iceland twice: once in the winter (December/January) and once in July.
+I have visited Iceland twice: once in the winter (December/January) and once in summer (July).
 So, I was lucky enough to have different experiences over the course of 21 days.
-So, I created this 5-day Iceland itinerary has you covered and you can use it for any time of the year with the travel highlights of my Iceland trips.
+So, I created this 5-day in Iceland itinerary for any time of the year with the travel highlights of my Iceland trips.

-Here are some quick travel tips for your 5-day trip to Iceland before talking about the best things to do in 5 days in Iceland.
+Here are some quick travel tips for your trip to Iceland before talking about the best things to do.

-Whether you visit in winter or summer – or even fall and spring – each season has its charms.
-However, it is very important depending on what you want to do.
+Whether you visit Iceland in winter or summer – or even fall and spring – each season has its charms.

-I loved visiting Iceland in summer.
-It might be busy (if it weren’t for Coronavirus) and prices for accommodations are high (and attractions are very crowded), but the many hours of daylight helped me see more.
+- I loved visiting Iceland in the summer.
+It might be busy, and the prices for accommodations are high (and attractions are very crowded), but the many hours of daylight helped me see more.
 I saw about three or four times as much as I did in winter.

-This is also why I will share some of my winter but also summer pictures in this post – so, you can imagine yourself better for when to use this Iceland itinerary for.
+This is also why I will share some of my winter and summer pictures in this post – so you can imagine yourself better for when to use this Iceland itinerary for.
 I have a detailed post on the “best time to visit Iceland,” where I compare the winter and summer seasons.

 To check out why winter can be tricky check out my guide on what I really think about visiting in Iceland in December.

 You can pay everywhere – even if you want to use a toilet to pee – with your credit card.
-Only if you camp will you need cash because you might need coins for using the shower (though not necessarily).
+If you camp, you need cash because you might need coins for using the shower (though not necessarily).

-Road tripping in Iceland is pretty fun and easy (with good streets and quite few cars except at the hotspots) but I did not dare to road trip in winter.
+- Road tripping Iceland is pretty fun and easy (with good streets and quite a few cars except at the hotspots), but I did not dare to road trip in winter.

-Driving in Iceland is pretty easy – at least, if you visit in summer (or as long as there is no snow and ice, and the streets are open).
+Renting a Car/ Campervan: Driving in Iceland is pretty easy.
+At least, if you visit in summer (or as long as there is no snow and ice, and the streets are open).

-On my second trip I rented a caravan – for the very first time in my life – and I loved it.
-Iceland is perfect for getting around via camper van (streets are big enough, not too much traffic once you leave the main hot spots) and finding a camping site is quite easy.
+On my second trip, I rented a caravan – for the first time in my life – and I loved it.
+Iceland is perfect for getting around via camper van (streets are big enough, not too much traffic once you leave the main hot spots), and finding a camping site is quite easy.

 If you have ever though about traveling via camper – then let Iceland it should be.